Category Archive : Peloponesse

 – entrance fees to sites and museums visited

-– 1 breakfast in both, Olympia and Delphi
+– dinner + breakfast at Olympia + Delphi

 – Pick up/drop off from/near your hotel (See the list of hotels at the foot of the website)